 - A. Purpose.
-To accommodate residential development and appurtenant structures and provide appropriate public access and recreational uses in areas where medium and high density residential developments and services exist or are planned. - B. Designation Criteria. - 1.
+To accommodate residential development and appurtenant structures and provide appropriate public access and recreational uses in areas where medium and high density residential developments and services exist or are planned.
+This may include areas zoned as limited areas of more intense rural development (LAMIRD). - B. Designation Criteria. - 1.
 Does not meet the criteria for the Natural or Rural Conservancy Environments. - 2.
 Predominantly single-family or multifamily residential development or are planned and platted for residential development. - 3.
 Majority of the lot area is within the shoreline jurisdiction. - 4.
 Ecological functions have been impacted by more intense modification and use.

-- 1. Standards for buffers, shoreline stabilization, vegetation conservation, critical area protection, and water quality should result in assuring no net loss of shoreline ecological functions. - 2.
+- C. Management Policies. - 1.
+Standards for buffers, shoreline stabilization, vegetation conservation, critical area protection, and water quality should result in assuring no net loss of shoreline ecological functions. - 2.
 Multi-family and multi-lot residential and recreational developments should provide public access and joint use for community recreational facilities.
 If public access is not feasible on site, off-site options should be considered. - 3.
 Access, utilities, and public services should be available and adequate to serve existing needs and/or planned future development. - 4.
 Commercial development should be limited to water-oriented uses.